Skip to Content

 This post may contain affiliate links.
 If you click one of these links and make a purchase, I may earn a commission at no additional cost to you.
 In addition, as an Amazon Associate I earn from qualifying purchases.

-The answer depends on how soon you plan on eating your leftovers.
-If you’re going to eat your peppers within a day or two, you can simply store your peppers in an airtight container in the refrigerator and reheat them when you’re ready to eat them again.
+The answer depends on how soon you plan on eating them.
+If you’re going to eat your peppers within a day or two, you can store your peppers in an airtight container in the refrigerator and reheat them when it’s time to eat.

 But if you want your peppers to last a little longer, your best bet would be to freeze them.